The Efficient Preparation of Normal Distributions in Quantum Registers: Introduction

 Non-unitary transformations may enable distributions to be obtained more efficiently~\cite{ahansaz2019quantum, kendon2008optimal}.
 Two common ways to implement non-unitary transformations are (1) scaling to higher dimensional spaces through the use of ancillary qubits~\cite{haner2018optimizing}), and (2) introducing non-linearities by performing partial measurements throughout the coherent execution of a circuit.
 The use of an asymptotic number of ancillary qubits is not desirable for the purpose of introducing non-unitary transformations, as qubit counts are limited in the NISQ era.
-As such, we believe it is preferable to use Mid-Circuit Measurement and Reuse (MCMR)~\cite{pino2020demonstration}.
+As such, we believe it is preferable to use Mid-Circuit Measurement and Reuse (MCMR)~\cite{Pino_2021}.
+The use MCMR has been demonstrated to generate more NISQ-friendly circuits with lower resource footprints.
+Specifically, Yalovetzky~\textit{et al.} leveraged MCMR and quantum conditional logic for Quantum Phase Estimation (QPE), to reduce the number of ancilla qubits and two-qubit gates, and lower the requirement on qubit connectivity \cite{yalovetzky2021nisqhhl}.
+On the hardware, this QPE variant produced results with higher fidelity than the orignal QPE.
 In the context of this work, the MCMR-free approach requires a number of ancillas that scales asymptotically in the variance of the target distribution being generated.
 As a result, in the experiments performed, the MCMR-based solution we propose uses up to $862.6\times$ fewer total qubits and $8617\times$ fewer ancillary qubits than its MCMR-free counterpart, thereby making it a more usable state-preparation procedure in the NISQ era.

 Repeat-until-success (RUS) paradigms are often used by approaches that introduce non-linearities through the use of mid-circuit partial measurements~\cite{paetznick2013repeat}.
 In these methodologies, ancillary \textit{flag} qubits are entangled with primary data registers, and the flags are then measured to determine if a particular operation was applied successfully.
 If the operation was not applied successfully, it may be possible to apply an operation conditioned on the classical measurement to then obtain the desired output.
 Alternatively, the circuit may simply be re-executed until the desired transformation is obtained.
 Guerreschi observes that RUS approaches have been used in applications such as implementing quantum neurons with non-linear activation functions~\cite{cao2017quantum, hu2018towards}, and in the synthesis of arbitrary single-qubit rotations~\cite{bocharov2015efficient}.
 Moreover, RUS has been applied to a number of quantum arithmetic problems~\cite{wiebe2014quantum}.
 Our work appears to be the first demonstration of RUS in a state-preparation algorithm.
 Moreover, we also demonstrate that our usage of RUS gives our algorithm an intrinsic robustness against hardware noise, further enhancing the procedure's viability in the NISQ era.